UK-MAC/CloverLeaf_OpenMP_offload/README.md

 # CloverLeaf_OpenMP_offload

-This is the OpenMP offload version of CloverLeaf version 1.3 for GPUs (tested on AMD and NVidia).
+This is the OpenMP offload version of CloverLeaf version 1.3 for GPUs (tested on AMD and Nvidia).

 ## Release Notes